 Section 4.
 Record Date.
 For the purpose of determining shareholders entitled to notice of or to vote at any meeting of shareholders or any adjournment thereof or entitled to receive payment of any dividend or allotment of any right, or in order to make a determination of shareholders for any other proper purpose, the board shall choose in advance a date as the record date for such determination of shareholders.
 Any such record date shall in any case be not more than sixty days nor less than ten days prior to the date on which the particular action, requiring such determination of shareholders, is to be taken.
-If no record date is fixed, the record date for a shareholders' meeting shall be the close of business on the day next preceding the day on which the meeting is held; and the record date for determining shareholders for any other purpose shall be at the close of business on the day on which the resolution of the board relating thereto is adopted.
+If no record date is fixed, the record date for a shareholders' meeting shall be the close of business on the day next preceding the day on which notice is given, or, if no notice is given, the day next preceding the day on which the meeting is held; and the record date for determining shareholders for any other purpose shall be at the close of business on the day on which the resolution of the board relating thereto is adopted.
 When a determination of shareholders' meeting has been made as provided in this section, such determination shall apply to any adjournment thereof unless the board fixes a new record date for the adjourned meeting.

 Section 5.
 Registered Shareholders.
-The corporation shall be entitled to recognize the exclusive right of a person registered on its books as the owner of shares to receive dividends, and to vote such as owner, and to hold liable for calls and assessments a person registered on its books as the owner of shares, and shall not be bound to recognize any equitable or other claim to or interest in such share or shares on the part of any other person, whether or not it shall have express or other notice thereof, except as otherwise provided by the laws of New Jersey.
+The corporation shall be entitled to recognize the exclusive right of a person registered on its books as the owner of shares to receive d ividends, and to vote such as o owner, and to hold liable for calls and assessments a person registered on its books as the owner of shares, and shall not be bound to red cognize any equitable or other claim to or interest in such share or shares on the part of any other person, whether or not it shall have express or other notice there of, except as otherwise provid led by the laws of New Jersey.